 A 10% CGT rate applies to external investors (ie not employees or officers of the company) in unlisted trading companies.
-To qualify for investors' relief the following conditions apply:
+Conditions apply:

 - shares must be newly issued and subscribed for by the individual for new consideration - be in an unlisted trading company, or an unlisted holding company of a trading group - have been issued by the company on or after 17 March 2016 and have been held for a period of three years from 6 April 2016 - have been held continuously for a period of three years before the disposal.